 Tints

-Colours from the primary palette should always outweigh the use of tints.
+Colours from the primary palette should always outweigh the use of tints, in line with the colour balance guidelines above.

 Tints diagram

-As an organisation, we aim for AAA rating where possible, but legally must meet at least AA rating.
+As an organisation we have committed to use the AAA level of colour contrast compliance wherever possible, and legally must meet at least the AA level.

 Back to top